Omni Calculator logo

 What is NAC for Tylenol overdose?
 It works in two ways:

-• It is a substrate for the glutathione production - which can give us more glutathione and more neutralizing possibilities,
+• It is a substrate for glutathione production — which can give us more glutathione and more neutralizing possibilities,

 • It forces more paracetamol molecules to follow the conjugation pathway.